Ben & Jerry's sues over porn copycats

-NEW YORK Ben & Jerry's has sued a maker of pornographic DVDs for allegedly infringing the names of its ice cream flavours with a movie series called "Ben & Cherry's."
+NEW YORK, Sept 5 Ben & Jerry's has sued a maker of pornographic DVDs for allegedly infringing the names of its ice cream flavors with a movie series called "Ben & Cherry's."

-The company changed some of Ben & Jerry's best-known ice cream flavours into titles for its movies, according to a complaint filed by Ben & Jerry's, a subsidiary of Unilever NV, on Wednesday in Manhattan federal court.
+The company changed some of Ben & Jerry's best-known ice cream flavors into titles for its movies, according to a complaint filed by Ben & Jerry's, a subsidiary of Unilever NV , on Wednesday in Manhattan federal court.

 For instance, "Boston Cream Pie" became "Boston Cream Thighs," "Chocolate Fudge Brownie" was changed to "Chocolate Fudge Babes," and "Peanut Butter Cup" became "Peanut Butter D-Cups," the lawsuit said.